ajeanmahoney/diff-examples/displayref-diffs.md

 the integer value.
 ASCII {{!ASCII=RFC0020}} encoding of a string `s` is indicated using the function `encode_str(s)`.

-Formats are described using notation from {{Section 1.3 of QUIC}}.
+Formats are described using notation from {{Section 1.3 of RFC9000}}.
 An extension to that notation expresses the number of bits in a field using a simple mathematical function.